 Gain a better understanding of how victim trauma can inhibit the engagement of a person in any institutional process (including learning), how to better assist victims in regaining a sense of normalcy after an assault, and appropriate methods of fostering resilience in survivors of assault.

 This seminar offers a theoretical base to use when considering faculty development activities at your school.
 Explore the theory behind faculty development, learn to better engage your faculty and grow your faculty development program, and share ideas in this online program.

 Faculty members and course designers must foster academic integrity in their own courses and across campus.
 This webinar will share concrete practices that you can use tomorrow to communicate expectations clearly for ethical conduct, which is much more effective than to have to catch cheaters after the fact.

-Attendees will be able to compare and contrast the roles and responsibilities of the chair over a 12-year time frame.
+Explore data about a study Cipriano performed about the roles and responsibilities of the department chair over a 12-year timeframe.
 Trends will be analyzed over time and issues will be explored regarding the future of the roles and responsibilities of the chair.

 Join us for a program where we talk with an administrator about ways to make the discussion of course ratings a constructive conversation about teaching and learning.

 This seminar offers a glimpse into how Wikipedia can empower students to share their knowledge with the world around them.
 Through real-life strategies and helpful background information, this seminar shows you how to use a tool you already understand in a new way to increase student engagement, boost critical thinking, and improve information literacy.

 Careful course planning minimizes stress and improves learning by reducing the chances of content crush and panic often experienced at the end of the term.

 Learn how to take a more holistic view of your courses by shifting your mindset beyond content to consider course rhythms and the natural ebbs and flows of student motivation.